-Three Lakes Water Association is pleased to provide our members with our 22nd annual water quality report.
-The purpose of this water quality report is to inform our customers about the high quality of their drinking water and their water system.
+Three Lakes Water Association is pleased to provide our members with our 23rd annual water quality report.
+The purpose of this water quality report is to inform our members about the high quality of their drinking water and water system.
 We want you to know where your water comes from, what it contains, and how it compares to stringent state and federal water quality standards.
 The water you drink is supplied from Spada Lake, which is managed by the City of Everett.
-A map located on the last page of this report illustrates the City's supply system which provides service to many water systems in the area.
+A map is located on the last page of this report and illustrates the City's supply system, which provides service to many water systems in the area.

 Drinking water quality is determined by testing for a variety of natural and man-made contaminants that can enter the water system.
 The City of Everett conducts an aggressive testing program which goes beyond the government requirements.
 Of the more than 175 substances the City tested for this past year, most were not detected and those that were detected were found at levels far below the most stringent drinking water standards.
-Please read through this report and if you have any questions, please contact the Association at (360) 568-8022.
+The water quality monitoring results can be found on the following page.
+Please read through this report and if you have any questions, contact the Association at (360) 568-8022.